The Challenge: Australia: Background

 In February 2022, a new series of international seasons of The Challenge was announced to air later in the year.
 The series comprises four new editions of The Challenge, which includes The Challenge: USA, The Challenge: Australia, The Challenge Argentina: El Desafío and The Challenge UK.
-These local renditions are expected to be followed by a fifth series in which winners and select contestants of each series will compete again in Cape Town, South Africa on another season titled The Challenge: World Championship, which is expected to air on Paramount+.
+These local renditions were followed by a fifth series in which winners and select contestants of each series will compete again in Cape Town, South Africa on another season titled The Challenge: World Championship, which aired on Paramount+.

 In addition to the opportunity to represent the Australian series in World Championship, cast members also competed to win an A$200,000 prize pool and the Australian inaugural title of "Challenge Champion".